DaniSweets/RegexTutorial/README.md

 Bracket expressions are used to match exact characters or ranges of characters.
 To exclude characters, a caret can be placed ahead of the negated set of characters.

 ### Character Classes
-In this expression, /d is a character class that signifies digits between 0 and 9.
+In this expression, \d is a character class that signifies digits between 0 and 9.

 ### The OR Operator
+This expression does not use an OR operator, but the optional second group works similarly.
+To write this expression with an OR operator, it would be \d{5}|\d{5}-\d{4}.

 ### Flags